 Let us make a few remarks about Theorem~\ref{thmBM} here.

-\begin{rem} If the claim of Theorem~\ref{thmBM} holds for some function, then this function is called a Beurling and Malliavin majorant. \end{rem}
+\begin{rem} If the claim of Theorem~\ref{thmBM} holds for some function, then we shall call this function a Beurling and Malliavin majorant. \end{rem}

-\begin{rem} A square-integrable function whose Fourier transform has compact support will be further sometimes called bandlimited. \end{rem}
+\begin{rem} A square-integrable function whose Fourier transform has compact support will be further called bandlimited. \end{rem}

-This result is one of the most important multiplier theorems.
+This result is among the most spectacular results in Analysis obtained in the XXth century.
 For its significance in Harmonic Analysis, see the books~\cite{koos1} and~\cite{koos2} and the paper~\cite{nazhav}.
-We only mention that this theorem is a crucial tool in the proof of the Second Beurling and Malliavin Theorem about the radius of completeness of an exponential system, see e.g.~\cite{polt},~\cite{makpol}.
-For recent improvements and generalizations of Theorem~\ref{thmBM}, see our papers~\cite{vasil} and~\cite{vasil1}.
+We shall only mention that this theorem is a crucial tool in the proof of the Second Beurling and Malliavin Theorem about the radius of completeness of an exponential system, see e.g.~\cite{polt},~\cite{makpol}.
+One can find our recent results connected with Theorem~\ref{thmBM} in papers~\cite{vasil} and~\cite{vasil1}.